Shibboleth Service Provider Access Rules

 ...

-The allowed boolean operations are AND, OR and NOT.
+As can be seen in the example above, the allowed boolean operators are AND, OR and NOT.

 ...